prakritibhattrai/superbinder.live/README.md

 ## Business Requirements

 ### General Features
-- **Real-Time Collaboration**: Supports simultaneous interaction among multiple humans and AI agents, with all actions (e.g., document updates, chat messages) syncing instantly across users and devices.
+- **Real-Time Collaboration**: Supports simultaneous interaction among multiple humans and AI agents, with all actions (e.g., document updates, chat messages, transcriptions) syncing instantly across users and devices.
 - **Session Management**: Users join or create sessions using a display name and channel name, with no login or authentication required—access is open via channel name.
 Session data persists locally for reconnection.
-- **Responsive Design**: Adapts to desktop (multi-column layout) and mobile (stacked full-width layout) interfaces.
+- **Responsive Design**: Adapts to desktop (multi-column layout) and mobile (stacked full-width layout) interfaces, ensuring usability across devices.

 ### Document Management
-- **Add Documents**: Users can upload text, Word, PDF, or image files, which are shared across all session participants instantly.
+- **Add Documents**: Users can upload a variety of file types, including text files (.txt, .js, .json, .css, .md, .html), Word documents (.docx), PDF files (.pdf), Excel sheets (.xlsx), and PowerPoint presentations (.pptx).
+Files are processed client-side, shared instantly across all session participants, and retain their original formatting and structure.
-- **View Documents**: Documents are accessible to all users, retaining their original formatting (e.g., HTML, DOCX, PDF layouts).
+- **View Documents**: Documents are accessible to all users, preserving their original layout, formatting, and styling (e.g., tables, borders, shading, embedded images, charts, and graphics in Word and PDF files).
+Users can navigate to specific pages within documents for precise viewing.
+- **Rename Documents**: Users can rename documents, with changes synced in real time across all participants, maintaining the original upload order.
+- **Remove Documents**: Users can remove documents, with deletions synchronized instantly across the session.

 ### Document Interaction
 - **Advanced Search**:
   - Search across all session documents with keyword matching that’s order-agnostic and proximity-aware (e.g., “weather forecast Maine” matches “forecast today in Maine” or “Maine’s gusty forecast”).
-  - Returns contextual snippets around matches, expandable to full paragraphs, with keywords highlighted.
+  - Returns contextual snippets around matches, expandable to full paragraphs, with keywords highlighted in bright yellow (light mode) or dark yellow (dark mode).
-  - Links snippets to their source documents, scrolling to the exact location when viewed.
+  - Links snippets to their source documents, scrolling to the exact location (including specific pages) when viewed, with navigation between multiple matches using up/down arrows (e.g., “3 of 15 matches”).
 - **Clipping**:
-  - Users can clip search results or manually selected text, preserving original formatting (e.g., tables, styles).
+  - Users can clip search results or manually selected text ranges, preserving original formatting (e.g., tables, styles, HTML structure).
   - Clips display as cards with snippets, supporting upvoting/downvoting (synced in real-time) and deletion.
-  - Clicking a clip navigates to its precise location in the source document.
+  - Clicking a clip navigates to its precise location in the source document, maintaining page alignment.
+  - If no text is selected, clips automatically include 50 characters on either side of a match; if text is selected, clips the exact range, retaining HTML styling.

 ### Real-Time Transcription
 - **Audio Input**: Users can record audio from devices, with transcriptions generated in real time and separated by participant (e.g., 1-2 columns or cards for multiple users).